 Subsidiary Company In summary A foreign entity wishing to trade in Australia can establish an Australian subsidiary.
 A company is a separate legal entity from its shareholders.
 A company can, in its own right, own assets, owe liabilities and be sued.
-Decision making Although shareholders can make decisions regarding the company, directors have primary management responsibility.
+Decision making Although shareholders can make decisions regarding the company, directors of the subsidiary have primary management responsibility of the subsidiary company.
 Stakeholder liability The liability of shareholders in respect of the company is generally limited to the unpaid amount on the shares issued to the shareholder.
 Requirements Typically, there must be at least one director, who resides in Australia.
 Other A subsidiary cannot contractually bind the head office as it is a separate legal entity.

-Trust Structure In summary A trust is a relationship where a trustee (an individual or a company) carries on business for the benefit of the beneficiaries (individuals or companies).
+Trust Structure In summary A trust is a relationship where a (corporate or individual) trustee carries on business for the benefit of the trust beneficiaries.
 Decision making The trustee manages the trust assets and business for the benefit of the beneficiaries.
 The nature and extent of the trustee's powers are set out by the trust deed.
 Stakeholder liability Beneficiaries of a trust are generally not liable for the trust debts.
 Requirements There must be a trust deed which sets out the trust's purpose and the rights and obligations of the trustee and beneficiaries.
 Other The trustee is normally indemnified out of trust assets for liabilities incurred on behalf of the trust.
 Beneficiaries are not normally entitled to trust assets until they are distributed by the trustee.

-Joint Venture In summary Two or more parties carrying on business jointly while remaining separate parties.
+Joint Venture In summary A joint venture involves two or more parties carrying on business jointly while remaining separate parties.
 Decision making Decision making will depend on the nature of the joint venture agreement.
 Stakeholder liability The extent of liability will usually be set out in a joint venture agreement.
 Generally, the agreement will provide for liability to be several and separate, rather than joint.
 Requirements There must be an agreement between the joint venture participants.
 The agreement will typically cover decision making, responsibilities, the liabilities of the parties, the distribution of profits or product of the joint venture and the terms of exit.
 Other Assets are normally owned by participants individually, and obligations are usually assumed severally.

 Partnership In summary A partnership is a relationship between persons carrying on a business together with a view to profit.
 Decision making Each partner may make contracts, undertake obligations and dispose of partnership property in the ordinary course of the business.
 If there is a partnership agreement, the rights and obligations of the partners may be limited by the terms of the agreement.
 Stakeholder liability Normally, a partner is liable for the debts and liabilities incurred by other partners in the course of the partnership.
 The liability of each partner is unlimited, and is both joint and several.
 The partnership agreement may provide for liability to be limited to some extent.
 A limited partnership consists of at least one partner with limited liability, and at least one with unlimited liability.
 Requirements The partnership must be established by a valid agreement.
 Partnerships are usually limited to 20 partners.
-Other The branch office cannot sign contracts as it is not a separate legal entity.
-Only the foreign company can sign contracts.
+Other Each partner, except in a limited partnership, is an agent of the others.
+Therefore, every partner is bound by contracts entered into by any one of the partners carrying on the business.